 For any seasoned UNIX user it is simply a given that working with text on a computer is more efficient, by orders of magnitude, then working with graphics.
 And indeed any one who has worked on a computer at all will realize that graphics, beyond anything else, will test the limits of your hardware.
-But why are computers so inefficient when it comes to graphics, and will advances in modern technology mitigate this?
-If so will that make text obsolete?
+But why are computers so inefficient when it comes to graphics, and will advances in modern technology mitigate this, to the point of making text obsolete even?

 To answer the first question, lets use a thought experiment.
 Computers were rare in the dark ages, a lord would usually have to rely on a monk to read or write a letter (assuming the likely event that the lord in question was illiterate).
 Based on measurements I did on my self reading/writing Psalm 149 in the Bible, one could expect a monk to have roughly this efficiency:

 Now a professional monk might perform better, lets say a write speed of 25 words per minute, and read speed of 250 words per minute.
 In fact, lets be generous and say that our monk knows shorthand, which will allow him to have a write speed of about 100 words per minute.
 Just as we use horsepower to measure a machines physical workload, we can now use monkpower (or MP) to measure a machines mental workload, ei. how much reading and writing it can do per minute.
 Our new MP unit then means a write speed of 100 words/minute and a read speed of 250 words/minute.